daviddenton/protokruft/README.md

     apply plugin: 'protokruft'

     protokruft {
-        packageNames = ["com.mygreatpackage"] // this is "*" by default
+        packageNames = ["com.mygreatpackage"] // "*" by default
-        outputClassFile = "myCustomFile" // this is "messageDsl" by default }
+        outputClassFile = "myCustomFile" // "messageDsl" by default }

     // allows you to just run generateProtoDsl